package rsa

 imports 13 packages, and imported by 2 packages

 Involved Source Files notboring.go pkcs1v15.go pss.go Package rsa implements RSA encryption as specified in PKCS #1 and RFC 8017.
 RSA is a single, fundamental operation that is used in this package to implement either public-key encryption or public-key signatures.
 The original specification for encryption and signatures with RSA is PKCS #1 and the terms "RSA encryption" and "RSA signatures" by default refer to PKCS #1 version 1.5.
 However, that specification has flaws and new designs should use version 2, usually called by just OAEP and PSS, where possible.
 Two sets of interfaces are included in this package.
 When a more abstract interface isn't necessary, there are functions for encrypting/decrypting with v1.5/OAEP and signing/verifying with v1.5/PSS.
 If one needs to abstract over the public key primitive, the PrivateKey type implements the Decrypter and Signer interfaces from the crypto package.
-Operations in this package are implemented using constant-time algorithms, except for [GenerateKey], [PrivateKey.Precompute], and [PrivateKey.Validate].
-Every other operation only leaks the bit size of the involved values, which all depend on the selected key size.
+Operations involving private keys are implemented using constant-time algorithms, except for [GenerateKey], [PrivateKey.Precompute], and [PrivateKey.Validate].

 Code Examples { ciphertext, _ := hex.DecodeString("4d1ee10e8f286390258c51a5e80802844c3e6358ad6690b7285218a7c7ed7fc3a4c7b950fbd04d4b0239cc060dcc7065ca6f84c1756deb71ca5685cadbb82be025e16449b905c568a19c088a1abfad54bf7ecc67a7df39943ec511091a34c0f2348d04e058fcff4d55644de3cd1d580791d4524b92f3e91695582e6e340a1c50b6c6d78e80b4e42c5b4d45e479b492de42bbd39cc642ebb80226bb5200020d501b24a37bcc2ec7f34e596b4fd6b063de4858dbf5a4e3dd18e262eda0ec2d19dbd8e890d672b63d368768360b20c0b6b8592a438fa275e5fa7f60bef0dd39673fd3989cc54d2cb80c08fcd19dacbc265ee1c6014616b0e04ea0328c2a04e73460") label := []byte("orders") plaintext, err := rsa.DecryptOAEP(sha256.New(), nil, test2048Key, ciphertext, label) if err != nil { fmt.Fprintf(os.Stderr, "Error from decryption: %s\n", err) return } fmt.Printf("Plaintext: %s\n", plaintext) } { key := make([]byte, 32) if _, err := rand.Read(key); err != nil { panic("RNG failure") } rsaCiphertext, _ := hex.DecodeString("aabbccddeeff") if err := rsa.DecryptPKCS1v15SessionKey(nil, rsaPrivateKey, rsaCiphertext, key); err != nil { fmt.Fprintf(os.Stderr, "Error from RSA decryption: %s\n", err) return } block, err := aes.NewCipher(key) if err != nil { panic("aes.NewCipher failed: " + err.Error()) } // Since the key is random, using a fixed nonce is acceptable as the // (key, nonce) pair will still be unique, as required. var zeroNonce [12]byte aead, err := cipher.NewGCM(block) if err != nil { panic("cipher.NewGCM failed: " + err.Error()) } ciphertext, _ := hex.DecodeString("00112233445566") plaintext, err := aead.Open(nil, zeroNonce[:], ciphertext, nil) if err != nil { fmt.Fprintf(os.Stderr, "Error decrypting: %s\n", err) return } fmt.Printf("Plaintext: %s\n", plaintext) } { secretMessage := []byte("send reinforcements, we're going to advance") label := []byte("orders") rng := rand.Reader ciphertext, err := rsa.EncryptOAEP(sha256.New(), rng, &test2048Key.PublicKey, secretMessage, label) if err != nil { fmt.Fprintf(os.Stderr, "Error from encryption: %s\n", err) return } fmt.Printf("Ciphertext: %x\n", ciphertext) } { message := []byte("message to be signed") hashed := sha256.Sum256(message) signature, err := rsa.SignPKCS1v15(nil, rsaPrivateKey, crypto.SHA256, hashed[:]) if err != nil { fmt.Fprintf(os.Stderr, "Error from signing: %s\n", err) return } fmt.Printf("Signature: %x\n", signature) } { message := []byte("message to be signed") signature, _ := hex.DecodeString("ad2766728615cc7a746cc553916380ca7bfa4f8983b990913bc69eb0556539a350ff0f8fe65ddfd3ebe91fe1c299c2fac135bc8c61e26be44ee259f2f80c1530") hashed := sha256.Sum256(message) err := rsa.VerifyPKCS1v15(&rsaPrivateKey.PublicKey, crypto.SHA256, hashed[:], signature) if err != nil { fmt.Fprintf(os.Stderr, "Error from verification: %s\n", err) return } }